-Reade De Leacy, MD, is the Director of the Neurointerventional Spine Program and Associate Professor of Neurosurgery and Radiology in the Cerebrovascular Center at The Mount Sinai Hospital.
+Reade De Leacy, MD, is an Associate Professor of Neurosurgery and Radiology in the Cerebrovascular Center at The Mount Sinai Hospital, the Director of the Neurointerventional Spine program and Co-director of the Neuroendovascular surgery fellowship at Mount Sinai.
 Additionally, he serves as Director of Cerebrovascular Services at Mount Sinai Queens.

-A specialist in diagnostic and interventional radiology, Dr. De Leacy is board certified in both diagnostic radiology and neuroradiology by the American Board of Radiology.
-He completed his fellowship trainings in neuroendovascular surgery and neurointerventional radiology under the tutelage of J Mocco, MD, MS, and Alejandro Berenstein, MD, as well as a fellowship in diagnostic neuroradiology at The Mount Sinai Hospital.
-He also completed fellowship training in general interventional radiology at St. Vincent’s Hospital in Melbourne, Australia and in musculoskeletal MRI at Qscan Radiology Clinics in Brisbane, Australia.
+A specialist in diagnostic and interventional neuroradiology, Dr. De Leacy is board certified in both diagnostic radiology and neuroradiology by the American Board of Radiology.
+He completed his fellowship trainings in neuroendovascular surgery/neurointerventional radiology and separately diagnostic neuroradiology at The Mount Sinai Hospital.
+He also completed fellowship training in interventional radiology at St. Vincent’s Hospital in Melbourne, Australia and in musculoskeletal MRI and sports medicine intervention with Qscan Radiology Clinics in Queesnland, Australia.

 Dr. De Leacy obtained his medical degree and graduated with honors from the University of Queensland, Australia.
 In 2012, he completed his specialist training becoming a fellow of the Royal Australian and New Zealand College of Radiologists, where he earned the prestigious Uhr Clarke Bursary and HR Sear Prize awards as the highest-ranked graduate from both diagnostic radiology and radiation oncology in Australia, New Zealand, and Singapore.